ministryofjustice/hmpps-manage-custody-mailbox-register/README.md

 For local running, start a wiremock instance by:

-`docker compose -f docker-compose-test.yml up`
+`docker compose -f docker-compose-test.yml up` or `java -jar ../wiremock.jar --port 9091`

 Then run the server in test mode by: